Planning for personalization: how to craft a dynamic content strategy [free template]

 Hypothesis: cart abandonment could result from the shipping cost to this location.

-Possible AB test: offer the default variant versus a variant with free shipping benefit on purchasing product X or reaching a minimum purchase amount.
+Possible AB test: offer the default variant versus a variant with a free shipping benefit on purchasing product X or reaching a minimum purchase amount.

-We can do the same exercise thinking of a SaaS B2B example:
+We can do the same exercise, thinking of a SaaS B2B example:

 Audience: most customers start with product X and consume a lot of rich material.
-However, the cycle from discovery to closing a sale is too long, increasing this customers' CAC.
+However, the cycle from discovery to closing a sale is too long, increasing this customer's CAC.

 Hypothesis: the large amount of features and products that we offer on our homepage can make it difficult to understand how our software solves their problem.